TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-11-how-to-upgrade-to-symplify-8-from-fixers-to-rector-rules.md

 ## 10. Make Classes `final`, if You Can

-This will be the biggest added value, as tokens have no idea, if you class is extended by another class.
+This will be the biggest added value, as tokens have no idea if your class is extended by another class.

 Rector knows that, so be ready for more solid code after you run it.